 Fig. 11. (a) Inter- and (b) intra- class (glasses on and off) similarities across our data set. (c) Good discrimination by principal angles is also motivated qualitatively as the subspaces modelling appearance variations of the eye region with and without glasses on show very different orientations even when projected to the 3D principal subspace.
-As expected, the "glasses off" subspace describes more appearance variation, as illustrated by the larger extent of the linear patch representing it in the plot.
+As expected, the "glasses off" subspace describes more appearance variation, as illustrated by the proportionally greater extent of the linear patch representing it in the plot. (a) Glasses ON, (b) glasses OFF and (c) model subspaces.